atreyasha/sentiment-argument-mining/src/argumentation.md

 ### Train on US Election Debates, Predict on UNSC

-This readme will summarize our code and results in conducting argumentation mining on the US Election Debates and UNSC corpora.
+This readme will summarize our code and results in conducting argumentation mining on the US Election Debate and UNSC corpora.

 ### Table of Contents